 It’s good to learn from your mistakes but it’s better to learn from other peoples mistakes

-What this quote teach us?
-Why Warren Buffett prefer to learn from other’s mistakes?
+What does this quote teach us?
+Why did Warren Buffett prefer to learn from others’ mistakes?

 Learning from your own mistakes takes time, and in this world time is everything.
 We don’t have much time to lose it.
 Right?

 So it’s better to learn from other people’s mistakes.
 By doing this you can make the process really fast.
-And, the best method of learning from other’s “in these days” is reading books or taking online lessons.
+And, the best method of learning from others “these days” is reading books or taking online lessons.

-Well, I have researched and came up with two best singing courses that would definitely help you with mastering the singing.
+Well, I have researched and come up with two best singing courses that would definitely help you with mastering the singing.

 Now let us dig into some advanced strategies of singing…